thePortal362/PiProbe/README.md

 > [!WARNING]
 > __The Rootless Version is not fully functional and will not receive the latest Updates!__

-> Also, I used some code from David Bombal, specifically from his WiFi Deauth Scripts. (https://github.com/davidbombal/red-python-scripts)
+> I used some code from David Bombal, specifically from his WiFi Deauth Scripts. (https://github.com/davidbombal/red-python-scripts)
->
-> He also makes great python tutorials on YouTube. (https://www.youtube.com/watch?v=YKxKnVE5FaE&list=PLhfrWIlLOoKOc3z424rgsej5P5AP8yNKR)

 __For Problems, Questions, etc Mail me on: theportalprogrammer@gmail.com__